1:25-cv-00624

 Product Identification

 The complaint does not identify any specific accused products by name.
-It refers generally to "Exemplary Defendant Products" that are identified in claim charts attached as Exhibit 2 (Compl. ¶11, ¶16).
-This exhibit was not provided with the complaint document.
+It refers generally to "Exemplary Defendant Products" that are incorporated by reference from an exhibit that is not attached to the complaint (Compl. ¶11, ¶15).

 Functionality and Market Context